rapidsai/cuspatial/cpp/doc/BENCHMARKING.md

 `cpp/benchmarks/point_in_polygon.cu`.
 Each feature (or set of related features) should have its own benchmark source file named `<feature>{.cu,cpp}`.

-In the interest of improving compile time, whenever possible, test source files should be `.cpp` files because `nvcc` is slower than `gcc` in compiling host code.
-Note that `thrust::device_vector` includes device code, and so must only be used in `.cu` files. `rmm::device_uvector`, `rmm::device_buffer` and the various `column_wrapper` types described in [Testing](TESTING.md) can be used in `.cpp` files, and are therefore preferred in test code over `thrust::device_vector`.

-Testing header-only APIs requires CUDA compilation so should be done in `.cu` files.

 ## CUDA Asynchrony and benchmark accuracy

 CUDA computations and operations like copies are typically asynchronous with respect to host code,